memopussle/cryptoX-React/README.md

 ### Challenges

 Redux toolkit was not easy to learn for the first-time learner.
-I ensured I knew the basics and foundation first and continued to learn along the project.
-I would love to add some animations for this project in the future, add a support page and link it to third-party Stripe for payment.
-Also, it would be a good idea to implement a booking system for those who wish for the consultancy.
+I ensured I knew the basics and foundation first and continued to learn along the project.I was sastisfied at what I have accomplished, but in th future, I would love to add some animations for this project, add a support page and link it to third-party Stripe for payment.
+Also, it would be a good idea to place a booking system for those who wish for the consultancy.